Dyers Almshouses: History

 The Worshipful Company of Dyers received its royal charter in 1471, but the profession had a presence in the City of London from the late 12th century.
 The company's first almshouse dated from 1545, when Robert Tyrwhitt MP gave the company a messuage in London.
 Over the next 200 years, another 25 houses were built across London.
-In 1840, a group of 26 almshouses was built in Islington in North London to replace these older buildings.
+In 1840, a group of 26 almshouses were built in Islington in North London to replace these older buildings.

 Before World War II, Crawley was a slowly growing market town based around a north–south High Street.
 Beyond the buildings fronting the road, ancient fields and allotments survived.
 Towards the north end of the street, a footpath ran southeastwards between buildings and through the fields.
 In the 1930s this footpath was upgraded into a long cul-de-sac called Northgate Road, taking its name from the nearby northern tollgate on the High Street—part of the main London–Brighton road which was turnpiked in the 18th century.